TD Place Arena: Figure skating

 The arena's unique arrangement of having most of the seats on one side of the ice has been described by Barbara Underhill as making it an ideal venue for figure skating presentations.
 The arena has hosted the 1978 and 1984 World Figure Skating Championships and the 2003 World Synchronized Skating Championships.
 The arena has hosted the Canadian Figure Skating Championships in 1987, 1996, 1999, 2006 and 2017.

 Both Worlds provided memorable moments in sports.
 In 1978 Vern Taylor performed the first 'Triple Axel' jump in competition.
 In 1984, the Canadian pairs champions Barbara Underhill and Paul Martini won the Championship in dramatic fashion:

 "After a disappointing Olympics in Sarajevo, Barbara and Paul seriously contemplated retiring from skating before Worlds'.
 However, advised by their friend Brian Orser to put on her old skate boots, Barbara and Paul were propelled onto the ice, onto the podium and into history.
 Their flawless program is considered one of the great Canadian sporting moments and gave Canada a national thrill."

 Other sports

-The arena has played host to several national curling championships; and will host the 2023 World Men's Curling Championship.
-In men's play, the arena played host to the 1979, 1993, 2001, and 2016 Brier Canadian men's championships.
-It has also played host to the 1990 Scott Tournament of Hearts Canadian women's championships.
+The arena has played host to several national curling championships; and hosted the 2023 World Men's Curling Championship.
+In men's play, the arena hosted the 1979, 1993, 2001, and 2016 Brier men's championships.
+It also hosted the 1990 Scott Tournament of Hearts women's championships.

 The arena was the home of the Ottawa Rebel of the National Lacrosse League for one and a half seasons.

-The World Wrestling Federation used the arena jointly with the Robert Guertin Centre in Gatineau for its shows in Ottawa until The Palladium (Canadian Tire Centre) was built in 1996.
-From 1992 to 1994, the arena would host the November event on the last Friday of the month, with the March and June events being held at Robert Guertin Arena.
-It still uses the arena from time to time for house shows.
+The World Wrestling Federation used the arena for shows until 1996.

 In June 2016, the arena held a MMA event, hosting UFC Fight Night: MacDonald vs. Thompson.
-This marked the first time a UFC event was held in Ottawa.